Astashin/minusovo.github.io/_posts/2021-02-28-Bring-em-all-in.markdown

 ﻿---
 layout: post
-title:  "Bringing ‘em all in: designing single Azure AD tenant for large enterprises.
+title:  "Bring ‘em all in: designing single Azure AD tenant for large enterprises.
 Part 1"
 date:   2021-02-28
 description: In January 2021 Microsoft announced general availability of Azure AD Connect cloud sync feature.
 For us, the earliest adopters of this new synchronization service, it was not something too special
 categories: